 How We Work | Conservation Programs | Protected Areas | Research | Grassroots Organizations

 Public Awareness | eco-sustainability

-Established in 1969 as a non-profit conservation organization, the Society’s approach is to collaborate with local communities on conservation initiatives.
-We also promote sustainable livelihoods as an alternative to those destructive to wildlife and natural habitats.
+Established in 1969 as a non-profit conservation organization, Oceanic Society is one of the first non-profit organizations dedicated to ocean conservation.
+Our approach is to collaborate with local communities on conservation initiatives and build local capacity to achieve long-term results.
+We also promote sustainable livelihoods as an alternative to those destructive to wildlife and natural habitats, primarily through our innovative expeditions program which was founded in 1972.
 Our wildlife conservation projects enjoy widespread support because we work with local communities from the outset.
 We have found this approach consistently leads to effective environmental conservation.

 Conservation and Establishment of Protected Areas

 Establishing private protected areas through conservation land purchase

 The Oceanic Society has an integrated approach to marine life preservation, combining several initiates to achieve a single goal.
 It includes:

 Effective environmental conservation requires thorough and credible scientific data.
 The conservation-based research that Oceanic Society funds and initiates around the world is the foundation for establishing and maintaining marine sanctuaries and recommending solutions to environmental problems.
 We work in partnership with local groups and agencies in the development of research goals and objectives.

 - Cnduct long-term field research

 - Provide professional training on a local level